Niagara-on-the-Lake: Government

 Niagara-on-the-Lake is within the federal electoral district of Niagara Falls, currently represented in the House of Commons of Canada by Tony Baldinelli, and the provincial electoral district of provincial electoral district of Niagara Falls, represented in the Legislative Assembly of Ontario by Wayne Gates.

 It is the only municipality in Canada whose elected leader is designated as lord mayor, a title most common in the United Kingdom.
 Popular legend suggests Prince Edward, Duke of Kent and Strathearn bestowed the title on the mayor of Niagara during a visit to the town in the early 19th century, in recognition of the town's history as the first capital of Upper Canada; however, there is no record of a mayor using it until Jerry Mussen in the early 1920s, and even afterward the title was used only irregularly until the Regional Municipality of Niagara Act of 1969 legislated that "The mayor of the Town of Niagara-on-the-Lake shall be known as the Lord Mayor."
 The town's current lord mayor is Gary Zalepa, as of the 2022 municipal election.
 Previous lord mayors have included Betty Disero, Patrick Darte, Dave Eke, Gary Burroughs, Art Viola, Mike Dietsch, Stan Ignatczyk, Jim Marino, Wilbert Dick, Jake Froese and Fred Goring.

 Climate

-Niagara-on-the-Lake experiences a humid continental climate (Köppen Dfb bordering on Dfa) using the 0 C isotherm but also borders an oceanic climate (Köppen Cfb) using the -3 C isotherm), having four seasons, with warm summers, cold winters, and cool to mild autumns and springs.
-Snowfall is moderate, averaging around 3 feet (92 cm) per year, which is one of lowest yearly snowfall totals received in all of Ontario.
+Niagara-on-the-Lake experiences a humid continental climate (Köppen Dfb bordering on Dfa) using the 0 C isotherm but also borders an oceanic climate (Köppen Cfb) and a humid subtropical climate (Köppen Cfa) using the -3 C isotherm, having four seasons, with warm summers, cold winters, and cool to mild autumns and springs.
+Snowfall is moderate, averaging around 3 feet (92 cm) per year, one of the lowest yearly snowfall totals received in all of Ontario.
 A long shoreline along Lake Ontario results in more moderate temperatures than neighbouring cities, as well as seasonal lag.